MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-average-cost.md

 -   Determines the cost of the item at the start of the average cost period.
 -   Adds the sum of the inbound costs that were posted during the average cost period.
 These include purchases, sales returns, positive adjustments, and production and assembly outputs.
 -   Subtracts the sum of the costs of any outbound transactions that were fixed-applied to receipts in the average cost period.
 These typically include purchase returns and negative outputs.
--   Divides by the total inventory quantity for the end of the average cost period, excluding inventory decreases that are being valued.
+-   Divides by the total stock quantity for the end of the average cost period, excluding stock decreases that are being valued.

- The calculated average cost is then applied to the inventory decreases for the item (or item, location, and variant) with posting dates in the average cost period.
-If any inventory increases exist that were fixed applied to inventory decreases in the average cost period, then the calculated average cost is forwarded from the increase to the decrease.
+ The calculated average cost is then applied to the stock decreases for the item (or item, location, and variant) with posting dates in the average cost period.
+If any stock increases exist that were fixed applied to stock decreases in the average cost period, then the calculated average cost is forwarded from the increase to the decrease.

 ### <a name="example-average-cost-period--day"></a>Example: Average Cost Period = Day
  The following example shows the effect of calculating the average cost based on an average cost period of one day.
 The **Average Cost Calc.
-Type** field on the **Inventory Setup** page is set to **Item**.
+Type** field on the **Stock Setup** page is set to **Item**.

  The following table shows item ledger entries for the sample average-cost item, ITEM1, before the **Adjust Cost - Item Entries** batch job has been run.